 Filtering Modes for Connect for Windows, iOS, and macOS

-This guide is for Filtering Administrators and IT support.
+This article is for IT Support.

 What are Filtering Modes?